Table of contents

 Preparation: Remove the outer leaves of the savoy cabbage and wash the rest thoroughly.
 Quarter the cabbage and cut out the stalk.
 Cut the quarters into bite-sized pieces.
 Cut the smoked tofu into small cubes.
 Peel the onion and dice finely.
 Fry the tofu cubes in a pan heated with 1 tablespoon of rapeseed oil for approx. 3 minutes, remove and set aside.
 Add another 1 tablespoon of rapeseed oil to the pan and fry the savoy cabbage strips in it for approx. 4 minutes.
 Add the onion cubes and sauté for approx. 1 minute until translucent.
 Deglaze with white wine and oat cream, add agave syrup and season with salt, pepper and nutmeg.
 Cover and simmer over medium heat for approx. 20 minutes.
 Rinse the organic lemon with hot water, dry it, grate the peel and squeeze out the juice.
 Remove the vegan creamed savoy cabbage from the heat and stir in some of the lemon peel and lemon juice.
 Add more to taste and season with salt and pepper.
 Add tofu cubes to the vegan dish immediately before serving.

-Vegan recipes with savoy cabbage can be found under the note: " Recipes that have the most of this ingredient ".
+You can find vegan recipes with savoy cabbage under the note: " Recipes that have the most of this ingredient ".

 Shopping - Storage